BoyCook/JSLibs/README.md

-# About
+# This repository is now deprecated

-This repository is now deprecated.
 It's modules have been split into the following separate repos:

 https://github.com/BoyCook/HintBoxJS
 https://github.com/BoyCook/XSLTJS